-WSDOT serves as the SEPA lead agency actions undertaken by our agency.
+WSDOT serves as the SEPA lead agency on actions undertaken by our agency.
 As such, we are required to determine the level of environmental review and documentation required for an action.
 The SEPA determinations fall into one of three broad categories: Determination of Significance (DS), Determination of Non Significance (DNS) and Categorically Exempt (CE).

-- Determination of Significance (DS) Issued for actions that are likely to result in a significant adverse environmental impact.
+- Determination of Significance (DS) Issued for actions that are likely to result in a probable significant adverse environmental impact.
 An Environmental Impact Statement (EIS) will be completed for these projects. - Determination of Non-Significance (DNS) Issued for actions that are not likely to have a significant adverse environmental impact.
-A SEPA checklist is required for these projects. - Categorically Exempt (CE) Determination is issued for actions that are unlikely to cause significant adverse environmental impacts.
-The types of projects that qualify as categorically exempt can be found in: - WAC 197-11-800 Categorical exemptions listed in state SEPA rules. - WAC 197-11-860 Nine categorical exemptions specific to WSDOT. - WAC 468-12-800 DOT's SEPA procedures including how WSDOT has interpreted the categorical exclusions listed in state SEPA rules.
+A SEPA checklist is required for these projects. - Categorically Exempt (CE) Issued for actions identified by statute or rule that are unlikely to cause significant adverse environmental impacts.

+The types of projects that qualify as categorically exempt can be found in:

+- RCW 43.21C.035 43.21C.0384 Statutory Exemptions - WAC 197-11-800 Categorical exemptions listed in state SEPA rules. - WAC 197-11-860 Nine categorical exemptions specific to WSDOT. - WAC 468-12-800 DOT's agency SEPA procedures including how WSDOT has interpreted the categorical exclusions listed in state SEPA rules.